How To Tell If Lip Fillers Will Suit YouOctober 29, 2019

 There can be some initial swelling for about 24 hours after getting your lips done, and Kellie advises that if you love the way they look during the swelling, you probably want bigger lips.
 She cautions that large lips have to be done incrementally, that is, 1ml at a time with at least 2 weeks in between.
 Lips have a different anatomy to other parts of the face, so this method will help mitigate risks.

-“It’s rare, but we have refused clients in the past when they wanted to add too much more.
+“It’s rare, but we have refused patients in the past when they wanted to add too much more.
 They might go to a competitor to have it done anyway, but for us, it’s about ethical practice and safety, so we advise accordingly.”

 The Rule of Thirds: Top To Bottom Lip Ratio

 Whether you want dramatic volume or an enhanced but natural-looking appearance, Kellie recommends following the rule of thirds.
 That is, the top lip should be 1/3 of your total lips and your bottom lip 2/3, but it will also depend on your natural shape.
-“I’ll explain this principle to my clients and ask if that’s what they want, but it does depend because some people naturally have more even lips, so for them I might recommend keeping it more 50/50.”
+“I’ll explain this principle to my patients and ask if that’s what they want, but it does depend because some people naturally have more even lips, so for them I might recommend keeping it more 50/50.”

 It’s common to use fillers to even out proportions.
 Kellie fondly remembers one client in particular; “she was very pretty and had a big, beautiful bottom lip, but her top lip was very small on one side.
 When I filled the top lip a little bit and evened it out, she looked in the mirror and she just brightened up.
 It’s like she finally saw how pretty she really was!”